luanpotter/shattered-wilds/docs/lexicon/Stat/Serendipity.md

-Expectations for the external world, ability to impact the luck of others and create fortunate coincidences.
+The Luck for the world around you, an uncanny ability to be favored by external chance and coincidences; synchronism.
+Can be used for the [[Action_Write_History | Write History]] action.

 ## Parent Stat